roli123/DevOps/Terraform/Azure/NIC/Readme.md

-Here's a concise note based on your input:

----

 **Note: Network Interface and Public IP in Azure**

 * A **Network Interface Card (NIC)** depends on the **subnet** it is associated with.